10 Steps To Developing a Secure Fintech App

 Using signed cookies is a good option when you want to restrict access to your content without changing its URL.

-Google recommends the use of HTTPS SSL certificate as it keeps your user’s data safe and secure.
+Google recommends the use of an HTTPS SSL certificate as it keeps your user’s data safe and secure.
 Modern browsers alert users if the website or web app they use isn’t currently using a secure SSL connection – so for modern apps, it is a de-facto standard to force SSL for any request they serve.

 Use a VPN Layer.